Find Trade Colleges

 • Direct or assist workers placing shore anchors and cables, laying additional pipes from dredges to shore, and pumping water from pontoons.

-When polled, Dredge Operators say the following skills are most frequently used in their jobs:
+Dredge Operators state the following job skills are important in their day-to-day work.

 Operation and Control: Controlling operations of equipment or systems.